romamef/AJAZZ/GIF Player/README.md

      ### ⚠️ Known Issues

 - First-time folder loading may take 1-2 seconds
-- Using 3+ buttons simultaneously may cause slight lag
+- Using 2+ buttons simultaneously may cause lag
 - Recommended to use PNG instead of GIF for better quality
 - Settings are saved automatically when changed